 - new vocabulary: spotlight, herstory, outraged and ultimately.

-should kathy loeffler sell her share of the atlanta dream and leave the wnba? share your thoughts under leave a reply
+should kelly loeffler sell her share of the atlanta dream and leave the wnba? share your thoughts under leave a reply